Squad-SOL/express-api-deployment-guide/README.md

 -  [ ] Push your latest code to Heroku (`git push heroku master`)
 -  [ ] commit to your local master branch
 -  [ ] in terminal, run : `heroku create`
--  [ ] in terminal run : `git remote -v` - make sure that heroku remote repo is pointing towards the newly created heroic url.
+-  [ ] in terminal run : `git remote -v` - make sure that heroku remote repo is pointing towards the newly created heroic ORIGIN.
 IF NOT, run this in terminal : `git remote set-url heroku <copy and paste the URL of your heroiku hosted app that you just created in step above>`
 -  [ ] Add any addons`$ heroku addons:create mongolab:sandbox` [more on addons](https://github.com/ga-wdi-boston/express-api-deployment-guide/#troubleshooting)
 -  [ ] in terminal, run : `git push heroku master`  (should build your site)
 -  [ ] due to the first line of code in the `server.js` file, the default deployment environment will be `production`